guettli/ipo/README.rst

 How to receive the notification as soon as the response arrives?
 ===============================================================

-LISTEN on the output channel.
-TODO Details!
+LISTEN on the particular output channel.
+The name of the output channel contains the UUID of the job-URL: "ipo_job_response_{UUID}".

 Design Goals